You'll Love it Here

 - High-speed fibre optic internet options

-A new city can be daunting, but Penticton is a welcoming community with robust networking and social groups.
-Here are some to get started, with more options on the City’s Business Directory page.
+Penticton is a welcoming community with many opportunities for social and business networking.
+Here are some to get started, with more business options listed on the City’s Business Resources page and social groups in the latest Recreation Guide.

 - South Okanagan Immigrant & Community Services: provide a range of free services to immigrants, temporary foreign workers, post-secondary international students and refugees, including your job search and language training